KellenCarl/BulkyBookPV/README.md

 # BulkyBookPV
 Public View.
-Recently updated to .NET 5 and Stripe integration to v3 now.
+Recently updated to .NET 5 and Stripe integration to v3.